IBM-Cloud/docs/services/mobileaccess/google-auth-ios.md

 	Swift:

-	The {{site.data.keyword.amashort}} Client SDK is implemented with Objective-C. You might need to add a bridging header to your Swift project to use the SDK.
+	The {{site.data.keyword.amashort}} client SDK is implemented with Objective-C. You might need to add a bridging header to your Swift project to use the SDK.

 	1. Right-click your project in Xcode and select **New File...**
 	2. In the **iOS Source** category, pick **Header file**.